History of football in Clydebank

 The town of Clydebank in West Dunbartonshire, Scotland has been home to, and given its name to, several football teams since 1888.
 Five of these teams have shared a name, Clydebank F.C., but all are distinct entities.

 History

 19th Century

+The first senior team in the town was Yoker, named for the neighbouring Glasgow district of Yoker, and formed in 1876, followed swiftly by Dalmuir Thistle, who claimed a formation date of 1878.
+Neither survived into the 20th century.

-Named for the neighbouring Glasgow district of Yoker, Yoker Athletic were formed in 1886, playing their home games at Holm Park in Clydebank.
+The oldest continuing club is Yoker Athletic formed in 1886, playing their home games at Holm Park in Clydebank.